daviddlugosz/dotnetroadmap/README.md

 ---

 ## Practical Exercise: Weather Forecast Minimal API

+#### Step 1: Create CRUD Minimal API

 For this practical exercise, implement Minimal API for Weather Forecast example with full CRUD functionality.

+#### Step 2: Add Middleware

+Add Middleware that if response code is 200 OK changes it to 302 Found.

 ### Conclusion & Insights